kofetch/UNIX_Assignment/Unix_Assignment_Script.md

 93. Displays the contents of Maize_chru.txt.
 94. Creates a directory called Maize_ascend.
 95. Moves the Maize chromosome files into the Maize_ascend directory.
+96. Replaces all occurrences of “?” with “-“ in Maize_sorted.txt and saves the output to Maize_hyphen.txt.
+97. Displays the contents of Maize_hyphen.txt.
+98. Counts and displays the number of lines, words, and bytes in Maize_hyphen.txt.
+99. Prints the number of tab-separated columns in the first row of  Maize_hyphen.txt.
-96. Sorts Maize_hyphen.txt in descending order based on the 3rd column and saves to Maize_descend.txt.
+100. Sorts Maize_hyphen.txt in descending order based on the 3rd column and saves to Maize_descend.txt.
-96-98.
+101-102.
 Loops through descending chromosomes 1-10, extracts matching rows from Maize_descend.txt, and saves to separate files.
-99. Prints the total number of columns of all files
+103. Prints the total number of columns of all files
-100. Displays the contents of Maize_chrd1.txt.
+104. Displays the contents of Maize_chrd1.txt.
-101. Displays the contents of Maize_chrd5.txt.
+105. Displays the contents of Maize_chrd5.txt.
-102. Displays the contents of Maize_chrd10.txt.
+106. Displays the contents of Maize_chrd10.txt.
-103. Creates a directory called Maize_descednd.
+107. Creates a directory called Maize_descednd.
-104. Moves the descending chromosome files into the Maize_descend directory.
+108. Moves the descending chromosome files into the Maize_descend directory.

 ###Teosinte Data